hasan169/Dice/README.md

 to determine the starting point.
 Getting a 6 on the first try will give ou 0.
 * Each time a player hits number 4, he will get -4 from the total score.
-* If a player hits a 4 after hitting the first 6, they do not get a negative score but will have to roll another 6 before they start accumulating oints.
+* If a player hits a 4 after hitting the first 6, they do not get a negative score but will have to roll another 6 before they start accumulating points.
 * Each time a player hits the number 6 he will then get one extra throw.

 * The game can be played by running in local machine and in docker container.